 If the rental includes poles, make sure to take them.
 These help your balance, act as a brake when you are descending a hill, help you climb over logs, streams, etc., and help you pull out of powder should you fall over or lose your footing.

-A few common snowshoes for flat and rolling terrain, and typically a great starting point for beginners, are:
+A few common snowshoes flat and rolling terrain, and typically a great starting point for beginners, are:

 Please note that men and women may wear men’s style snowshoes.
 If you’re interested in mountaineering, learn why to use snowshoes on your mountaineering adventure, along with technical snowshoe recommendations.